About the

 Read Bio

-Coach Omar joins the herd for his first season with us!
+Coach Omar joined the herd for his first season in 2023.
 He played for 21 years with the Mexican National Team.
 During that time he participated in two junior world championships, four PanAm games, 4 Centro-American Games and won a gold medal in 2002 at the El Salvador Centro-American Games.

 He played 13 years as a pro goalie in Spain.